digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/PartsSharing/PartsSharing.md

 ## Parts Sharing Table

 ### How to read this table
-- For brevity, the Interchangeable model values are all in model codes, with ranges referring to all models between, e.g. EA-AU includes EF and EL Falcons
+- For brevity, the Interchangeable model values are all in model codes, with ranges referring to all models between, e.g. EA-AU includes EF and EL Falcons.
+For reference, refer to [the table below](#model-codes)
 - Any mentioned parts that have their own pages within this project are linked for convenience

 ### Table